OGGM/oggm/docs/introduction.rst

       Well tested and well documented codebase, including online tutorials.
 Regularly maintained and freely available container environments for reproducibility across platforms and HPCs.

+    Standard projections
+      Pre-computed glacier change projections for a wide range of scenarios and use cases.
+      See :doc:`download-projections` for more information.

     Community
       Welcoming community of users and developers: :ref:`get in touch <contact>` and join us!